 Learn more about our council members by clicking on their name.

-Scot N. Ackerman, M.D., is a board-certified Radiation Oncologist with more than 25 years of experience.
+Scot N. Ackerman, M.D., is a board-certified Radiation Oncologist with more than 25 years experience.
 He is the Medical Director of First Coast Oncology with locations in Jacksonville and Fernandina Beach.
 A recognized expert in high-dose-rate brachytherapy, Ackerman has also presented numerous papers on clinical research.
-He is a graduate of Tulane University in New Orleans and completed his residency at Columbia University in New York.
+He is a graduate of Tulane University and completed his residency at Columbia University.
 He is an active member of the Jewish community, currently serving on the Board of Directors for the Jacksonville Jewish Federation and is the President of Etz Chaim Synagogue.
 Ackerman is dedicated to the cancer community and has served on the local, state and national board of directors for the American Cancer Society.
 He has received numerous awards including the Jacksonville Business Journal’s Super Physician Award, the One Jax Silver Medallion Humanitarian Award, the Rotary Club of Mandarin Businessman of the Year Award and the American Cancer Society Laureate Award.
 He resides in San Marco with his wife and three children.

-Russell E. Armistead has broad experience in academic health center and medical school administration and an extensive history with the University of Florida and Shands.
-Armistead is a Virigina native and has a bachelor’s degree in business administration from Virginia Polytechnic Institute and State University, and a master’s degree in business administration from Wake Forest University.
-Armistead began his career as a member of the audit staff at Ernst & Young in Winston- Salem.
+Russell E. Armistead has broad experience in academic health center and medical school administration and an extensive history with the University of Florida and UF Health.
+Armistead is a Virginia native and has a bachelor’s degree in business administration from Virginia Polytechnic Institute and State University, and a master’s degree in business administration from Wake Forest University.
+Armistead began his career as a member of the audit staff at Ernst & Young in Winston-Salem.
 He served 24 years at Wake Forest University in Winston-Salem, 14 of those as vice president for Health Services Administration.
 From 2000-2004, he was president of Armistead Consulting, LLC, a North Carolina firm that provided management and consulting services to academic health centers, hospitals and other health care organizations.
 He served dual roles at the Medical College of Ohio in Toledo, as interim executive director of MCO hospitals and as vice president for finance and chief financial officer/treasurer.
 From 2004 to 2013, he served as associate vice president of the UF Health Science Center’s Office of Finance and Planning.

 Josh Ashby is responsible for managing the operations of Fleet Landing.
 Before joining the community’s management team more than five years ago, Josh earned a bachelor of science of health degree in ‘05, as well as a master of business administration in ‘09 from the University of North Florida.
 He previously served as Fleet Landing’s Director of Health Care Services from 2005-2009 and then served as Chief Operating Officer before becoming Chief Executive Officer in September 2010.
 Josh is licensed by the State of Florida as a nursing home administrator and is an approved preceptor.
 He currently is involved with LeadingAge Florida in advocating for sound public policy for the field of aging services.
 Ashby also served on the Board for the Beaches Chamber of Commerce, is a member of the Rotary Club of Jacksonville, the World Affairs Council of Jacksonville and recognized as one of the Top 40 Under 40 in the Jacksonville Business Journal in 2012.